Searching...

 For more information on Ion beam, see Applications: "Ion Beam" and tech tips.

-High-voltage power supply for xenon lamps: Link to our products line
+High-voltage power supply for xenon lamps

 The high-voltage power supply for xenon lamps is a dedicated high-voltage power supply for xenon flash lamps that combines the main high-voltage output with an output for triggering.